x-atlas-consortia/ubkg-api/README.md

 ```

 # Optional S3 redirection for large payloads
+Instead of simply returning a 403 error when the response payload is too large,
-The ubkg-api can redirect large responses to a file
+the ubkg-api can redirect large responses to a file
 in a AWS S3 bucket.
 Endpoints enabled for S3 redirection will return a
 URL that points to the file in the S3 bucket.
 The URL is "pre-signed": consumers can simply
 "get" the URL to download the file locally.

-By default, the ubkg-api does not redirect large responses.
+By default, the ubkg-api returns a HTTP 403.
 To enable S3 redirection, specify values in
-the **app.cfg** file of hs-ontology-api.
+the appropriate **app.cfg** file--usually the app.cfg of the child API that imports the ubkg-api.

 ```commandline
 # Large response threshold, as determined by the length of the response (payload).